Go Won-hee

 Kim Won-hee (born September 12, 1994), better known by the stage name Go Won-hee, is a South Korean actress.
 She is known for her role in the television series The Stars Are Shining (2015–2016), Strongest Deliveryman (2017), Perfume (2019), and King the Land (2023).

 Career

-Go was an idol trainee, and she was set to debut with girl group Fiestar, but eventually did not.
+Go was an idol trainee who was set to debut with girl group Fiestar but instead decided to focus on modeling and acting.
 She began her entertainment career as a commercial model in 2011, and became the youngest ever model for Asiana Airlines in 2012.

 She then began acting, and has since starred in films and television dramas such as Blooded Palace: The War of Flowers (2013), My Dear Cat (2014), and Tabloid Truth (2014).

 In 2015, she joined the cast of sketch comedy/variety show Saturday Night Live Korea.

 Personal life

-Relationship

 On September 16, 2022, Go's agency confirmed that Go would marry her older non-celebrity boyfriend.
 They married in a private ceremony on October 7, 2022, at Hotel Shilla in Seoul, attended by their parents and friends of both families.
+On November 25, 2025, her agency announced her divorce after two years of marriage.
+It was also revealed that the couple never registered their marriage, and thus, were in a common-law marriage.